dikshantrajput/easyRls/README.md

 2. **Explore schemas and tables** to manage RLS policies.
 3. **Create, edit, or delete RLS policies** as per your requirements.

+### Note:
+If it says "SAML ERROR", double check your password for `@`,`#` and other special characters.
+They are not properly encoded and if issue still persists, try to use `psql` instead of `postgres` in prefix of connection string

 ## Contributing

 Contributions from the community are welcomed!
 If you'd like to contribute,